sparanoid/almace-scaffolding/README.md

 - `./img/`: Image assets, images used by template, personally I don't recommend put post images here, use a CDN instead.
 - `./js/`: JavaScript files, put all needed sctipts in this directoy will just work fine.
 I don't expect to have many scripts so no complex `vender`, `lib`, or other fancy structures used for this project.
 - `./svg/`: The same as `./img/`.

-## Upgrading

-Upgrading templates is hard, it will be easy if you are're a casual blogger and keep every template file untouched.
-Just copy and paste all template files in `_assets`, `_includes`, and `_layouts`.
-If you change the templates directly, you have to compare them side to side.

-## Tips

-- Additional variables are stored in [`./_app/_data/`](/_app/_data) directory.
-They can be accessed by Jekyll. ([More info](http://jekyllrb.com/docs/datafiles/))
-- Not familer with [Markdown](http://daringfireball.net/projects/markdown/)?
-Try [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-- You can use Jekyll's [built-in syntax highlighting](http://jekyllrb.com/docs/templates/#code_snippet_highlighting), I've included a default theme for this project.
-- [Tables](https://help.github.com/articles/github-flavored-markdown#tables) and [footnotes](https://github.com/vmg/redcarpet#and-its-like-really-simple-to-use) are also avaiables to use.
-- You should also change `favicon.ico` and `apple-touch-icon.png` to yours.
-- Customize your site using `custom.less`.
-- Some tasks in `Gruntfile.coffee` are not used in this project, they're copied from my own [website](https://github.com/sparanoid/sparanoid.com), I'll keep them untouched in case you need these.
-- You can add Travis support for this project, simplly rename [`.travis.init.yml`](.travis.init.yml) to `.travis.yml`.

 ## Avaiable Styles